 Our Response to His Latest Video on Nestorius

 In his latest video, he attempts to defend the Sedevacantist position using the recently discovered “proof text” from Cardinal Billot, which he mistakenly thinks supports his position.
 Unfortunately for Fr.
-Cekada, we rained on his parade by posting an article the day before his video was released (called “A Point-by-Point Refutation of Mario Derksen on Nestorius”), which not only addressed the quotation in question, but refuted the exact arguments he made in the new video.
-Apparently, the priest with the “director’s chair” and “sunglasses” had already spent so much time producing the video that he decided to go with it anyway, only adding a short clip near the end, in which he referred to our detailed, twenty-five page, point-by-point rebuttal as a “rambling response.”
-How’s that for intellectual honesty?
-Fr.
-Cekada then followed up his “rambling response” comment with a lie, when he said: “Salza and Siscoe only got themselves in deeper by implying that Billot was wrong.”
+Cekada, we posted an article the day before his video was released (called “A Point-by-Point Refutation of Mario Derksen on Nestorius”), which not only addressed the quotation in question, but refuted the exact arguments he made in the new video.
+Apparently, he had already spent so much time producing the video that he decided to go with it anyway, only adding a short clip near the end, in which he attempted to dismiss it as a “rambling response,” and saying “Salza and Siscoe only got themselves in deeper by implying that Billot was wrong.”

 As Fr.
 Cekada well knows, we neither stated nor implied any such thing.
 Unfortunately, Fr.
 Cekada has shown that he has little concern for the truth (in his previous video, he falsely claimed that the SSPX “bankrolled the Salza/Siscoe book,” and has failed to offered a public retraction after we corrected him).
 Far from disagreeing with Billot, here is how we began our commentary on their newly discovered "proof text," in our previous article: